Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Access Control & Constructors,Destructors.md

 The constructor with no arguments created **only if no constructors declared in class definition used for initializing array elements**. ==Array of a class' instances are not allowed if no constructor with no arguments exists==
 operation
-  It initializes each field based on its type,对一般的变量填bits,对instance调用相应的constructor
+  It initializes each field based on its type,对一般的变量填 bits,对 instance 调用相应的 constructor

   - Fields that are not instances are left as bits(concrete fields left as bits)
   - Fields that are instances are initialized using the constructors with no arguments for their class, which must exist and be accessible(Initialize an abstract struct)

 ##### Copy Constructor

-**It takes one argument: a reference* to another instance of the same class,注意copy constructor经常接受const reference型的参数防止更改**
+**It takes one argument: a reference* to another instance of the same class,注意 copy constructor 经常接受 const reference 型的参数防止更改**

 ```c++
 #include <iostream>